 Another option is to rent a car seat from the rental car companies.

-I personally did not feel comfortable using one that I am not familiar with and has been previously used.
-They charge an arm and a leg too, but it is an option!
+I personally did not feel comfortable using one that I was not familiar with and has been previously used by strangers.
+They charge an arm and a leg too, but it is an option if necessary!

 During the flight when the altitude changes, your ears pop.
 No big deal for us, super painful for babies.